chg60/phamnexus/README.md

 # Installation Instructions:

 In order to use this application you must have a local installation of MySQL (I recommend using a version no higher than 8.0.15).
+MySQL can be installed on MacOS by navigating to https://downloads.mysql.com/archives/community/ and choosing Product Version 8.0.15 or lower.
 For compatibility with modern MySQL versions (8.0+), when installing MySQL you should use the newest encryption settings (not legacy).
+On Linux systems, MySQL can be installed either from the indicated website, or by using your system's package manager from the command line.

-For MacOS, a standalone application is available (MacOS-version#.#.#.zip) which when unzipped and placed in your desired Application folder will run when double-clicked like any other application.
+For MacOS, a standalone application is available (MacOS-version#.#.#.zip) which when unzipped will leave you with an application called PhameratorNexusBuilder.app.
+This .app package can be placed in your desired Application folder, and will run when double-clicked like any other application.
 The program can also be run from source if python3, pymysql, and requests are all installed.
 Python 3 can be installed by downloading and running an installer from www.python.org/downloads/.
 Pymysql and requests can be installed by opening the Mac Terminal and executing the following commands:

 1.  sudo pip3 install pymysql
 2.  sudo pip3 install requests